 But, for most people, it’s not an adequate replacement for most popular streaming devices.
 As the streaming world advances and new services crop up seemingly by the day, flexibility is king with your streaming device.

 And Xfinity is missing the mark by excluding apps that could be seen as competitors for its existing line of television products.

 If you subscribe to popular streaming services not available on the Flex, it probably makes sense to forgo the device and spend $30 for a Roku Express so you can actually stream the content you like.

 Are you considering using the Xfinity Flex as a streaming device for one of your televisions?
 Here are some pros and cons to consider before making the move:

 |Free for Xfinity internet customers||Restricted access to live and on-demand streaming options|

 |Complimentary access to NBC’s Peacock||Remote is a little clunky compared to Roku or Amazon Fire|

 Bottom Line: If you’re already an Xfinity internet-only subscriber, it’s worth trying out the Flex since there’s no financial obligation.
 You may find that you like it.
 And you may find the free access to the subscription-level of Peacock is worth keeping the Flex on one of your televisions.

-But this device is useless to non-Comcast customers, and it’s severely hindered by its restrictions for live streaming TV apps.
+But this device is useless to non-Comcast customers, and it’s hindered by its restrictions for streaming TV apps that are not pre-loaded.
 For most streaming consumers, this is not going to do the job if you’re looking to replace a Roku, Amazon Fire or Apple streaming product.